-We’ve partnered with TED speaker Tracy Brower, Ph.D., MM, MCR, for a Summer Reading Club – using her book Bring Work to Life as a guide.
-To dig in deeper, we’re answering your most pressing questions weekly on our blog.
+We partnered with TED speaker Tracy Brower, Ph.D., MM, MCR, for a Summer Reading Club – using her book Bring Work to Life as a guide.
+To dig in deeper, we’ve answered your most pressing questions weekly on our blog.
 Here’s our first one, written by Tracy.
-Learn more and sign up on our reading club.

 How should I talk to my manager about flexibility and autonomy to choose where and how I work?
 What steps should I take?

 This is a common question and depends on a foundation of open communication with your manager, so be transparent and start building a constructive relationship.
 From there, a few steps will pave the way:

 7 steps to talk to your manager about flexibility